-One of my favorite Authors of all time is Dr Brené Brown.
-I love to hear her speak even more so I usually listen to her books with her as the narrator.
+One of my favorite authors of all time is Dr. Brené Brown.
+I love to hear her speak even more so I usually listen to her audiobooks with her as the narrator.
 I listen to a lot of books.
-(It’s my preferred way of learning.)
-But for her, especially because she is an introvert, also.
-It always takes people by surprise when I say that I am an introvert because I am not shy but the two traits are not mutually exclusive.
-I am very selective who and interact with because people drain me.
-I am also an empath so I can feel the emotions of the people around me and the people that I am most intimately connected to which can be even more draining.
+It’s my preferred way of learning.
+I especially appreciate the fact that she’s also an introvert.
+It always takes people by surprise when I say that I am an introvert because I am not shy.
+But the two traits are not mutually exclusive.
+I am very selective about who I interact with because people drain me.
+I am also an empath so I can feel the emotions of the people around me.
+Oftentimes the people that I am most intimately connected can be even more draining.
 But back to Dr. Brené.

-Dr. Brené has done many many years of research on Shame.
-She has written many books on how Courage, Fear, and vulnerability play huge roles in us establishing deep connections with people and with living life “Whole heartedly.”
+Dr. Brené has done many years of research on shame.
+She has written many books on how courage, fear, and vulnerability play huge roles in us establishing deep connections with people and with living life wholeheartedly.
 I have not found a lie in any one word she has spoken or written.
 I urge you to read all of her work.
 And because I love and respect her so much, I will also not attempt to summarize her life’s work.
 I will only attempt to explain one concept that I believe she explains throughout her work.
 But please understand that these are my words.

-We live in a society where we are expected to put up a mask.
-Our current social construct has our ego taking the driving seat to look good, feel good, be right and be in control.
-But if we are real with ourselves sometimes we do not look good, we do not feel good, we are not right and we are not in control.
+We live in a society where we are expected to put on a mask.
+Our current social construct has our ego in the driver’s seat.
+We want to look good, feel good, be right and be in control.
+But when we are real with ourselves sometimes we do not look good, we do not feel good, we are not right and we are not in control.
 Unfortunately, to put it plainly we are running around scared that someone might figure out that we do not have it all together.
 News Flash!!!
 No one has it all together.
 I have seen and even ascribed to the message of the suffering servant.